TESTEVAL: Benchmarking Large Language Models for Test Case Generation: Approach

 Figure~\ref{fig:workflow} shows the workflow of {\method}.
-We consider three distinct tasks in our benchmark: (1) overall coverage, (2) targeted line and branch coverage, and (3) targeted path coverage.
+We propose three distinct tasks in our benchmark: (1) overall coverage, (2) targeted line and branch coverage, and (3) targeted path coverage.
 For each task, we prompt an LLM to generate test cases for a specified program based on the task description in natural language.
-Specifically, in each query round, we prompt the LLM to generate a testing function containing a single test case (Appendix~\ref{appendix:template} presents the complete prompt template for each task).
+Specifically, in each query round, we prompt the LLM to generate a testing function containing a single test case (see Appendix~\ref{appendix:template} for the complete prompt templates).
 Then, we filter out any non-code content that may have been generated outside the testing function, retaining only the first test case generated in each query round to ensure a fair comparison across different LLMs.

-After generation, all test cases must undergo a correctness check.
-This check assesses both \textit{syntactic correctness} and \textit{execution correctness}.
-Syntactic correctness determines if the generated test case is free of syntax errors, while execution correctness evaluates if the test case can be executed successfully without encountering any runtime errors.
-Regarding execution correctness, we do not consider incorrect test assertion statements as failed cases.
-This is because we observed that even state-of-the-art models struggled to reliably produce test oracles in our early exploration.
+After generation, all test cases must undergo a correctness check, which consists of \textit{syntactic correctness}, \textit{execution correctness}, and \textit{assertion correctness}.
+Syntactic correctness determines if the generated test case is free of syntax errors, while execution correctness evaluates if the test case can be executed successfully without any runtime errors.
+Assertion correctness evaluates whether the generated test case contains correct test assertions.
+Regarding execution correctness, we do not consider incorrect test assertion statements to be failed cases, since test cases with assertion errors can still cover the program under test.
 Finally, we evaluate coverage metrics on test cases that pass the correctness check.
 We now illustrate our three benchmark tasks in detail.

 \textbf{Overall coverage}.
 In this task, we query each LLM for $N$ rounds given a program under test.
-During the $i$th ($1<i\leq N$) round, we prompt the LLM to generate a test method different from the $i-1$th round.
+During the $i$th ($1<i\leq N$) round, we prompt the LLM to generate a test method different from the $j\ (1\leq j<i)$th rounds.
 After all rounds of query, we obtain $N$ test cases for each program under test.
 The overall coverage for a program is computed by the proportion of lines/branches in the program that have been covered by at least one test case.